nf-core/coproid/docs/usage.md

 --sp_neighbors all
 ```

-More information is available in the [Sourcepredict documentation](https://sourcepredict.readthedocs.io/en/latest/index.html)
+More informations are available in the [Sourcepredict documentation](https://sourcepredict.readthedocs.io/en/latest/index.html)

 ## Other coproID parameters